-This article explains how Adserver.Online platform calculates owner's profit, advertiser's spend, and publisher's revenue.
+This article explains how Adserver.Online platform calculates the owner's profit, advertiser's spend, and publisher's revenue.

 The base formula to calculate revenue is quite obvious: